1st Maine Cavalry Regiment: The battle

-As a growing retreat followed, they were posted across the Warrenton Turnpike between Henry And Matthews Hills and received the order, "draw sabre," to stop troops from leaving the field; despite their great efforts, the regiment were overwhelmed by the numbers.
+As a growing retreat followed, they were posted across the Warrenton Turnpike between Henry And Matthews Hills and received the order, "draw sabre", to stop troops from leaving the field; despite their great efforts, the regiment were overwhelmed by the numbers.
 After a while, COL Allen and his command withdrew half a mile to the northeast side of Young's Branch forming up to again try to keep order and rally the retreating soldiers.
 When the troopers soon found that the Rebel artillery had their range, COL Allen pulled the regiment back further, this time crossing Bull Run stream, where the line was again formed at dusk.
 Finally the regiment moved back to Centreville about midnight, and camped for the night, being in the screen between the enemy and Pope's army.

 The regiment was not actively engaged in the battle, though under fire a great portion of the· time.
-Its loss was therefore slight with one or two men taken prisoner, who were serving as orderlies and captured while carrying dispatches.AftermathThe day after the battle, Sunday, August 31, was relatively quiet.
+Its loss was therefore slight with one or two men taken prisoner, who were serving as orderlies and captured while carrying dispatches.

+The day after the battle, Sunday, August 31, was relatively quiet.
 The regiment scouted toward Cub Run, and after a bit of a scrap with the enemy, returned and picketed Warrenton Turnpike a just before Germantown a couple of miles east of Centreville.
+Forseveral days the regiment skirmished and scouted along the boundary between the armies.